tlotze/ophelia/doc/README.txt

 as oapi.StopTraversal (oapi being the namespace for Ophelia's programmers' interface).
 Raising oapi.StopTraversal in a script prevents more specific scripts from being executed and the current as well as more specific templates from being evaluated.
-The exception accepts a parameter which is used to fill the inner slot, possibly using the rest of the URL as input.
+The exception accepts two optional parameters:

+* content: str, used to fill the inner slot

-Calling oapi.discardOuterTemplates() causes more general templates to be ignored, making the current template responsible for providing the outer HTML structure.
-This allows for switching the layout completely in the middle of traversal while using the context manipulations made so far.
+* use_template: bool, whether to use the current template, defaults to False